Veterinary Technician Schools in Virginia

 Northern Virginia Community College-Loudoun (NOVA) in the Potomac Falls area also offers an associate of applied science (AAS) degree in veterinary technology.
 With convenient on-campus and distance-based learning formats, courses at NOVA include animal breeds and behavior; anesthesia of domestic animals; animal dentistry; clinical pathology; and more.
 Students complete the program with a vet tech preceptorship.
 Students must complete a total of 68 credits.

 The on-campus program is full-time and takes two years to complete.
 It begins in the fall and covers five semesters consecutively including a summer semester.
-The online program is part-time takes three years to complete, and is AVMA-accredited just like the on-campus program.
+The online program is part-time, takes three years to complete, and is AVMA-accredited just like the on-campus program.
 Again, for the online program here, students must make a minimum of two to three visits to the Loudoun Campus per semester.
 In addition, online students must work at least 20 hours per week in a veterinary practice, supervised by a licensed veterinarian, for the entire three-year program.

 For its on-campus program graduates, the first-time passing rate on the VTNE was 72.5 percent between 2020 and 2023.